Altinn/altinn-notifications/test/k6/readme.md

 ## Load tests

-The same tests will be used to run load and performance tests.
+The same tests can be used to run load and performance tests.
 These can be executed as described above, but with additional parameters like `--vus` (virtual users) and `--duration` or `--iterations`.

 You can also disable the `runFullTestSet` parameter (or set it to `false`).

-### Example: Running load tests directly on your machine
+For example:
 Run a test with 10 virtual users (VUs) for 5 minutes:

 ```bash